 - Obtain a Taxpayer Identification Number for the estate

 - Transfer property of the trust to your name as trustee

 - Notify creditors of the deceased and pay all valid debts

 - Distribute remaining assets in the trust to the beneficiaries

-For all legal matters involving trust administration, reach out to Bradley R. Kirk & Associates, Inc. Our attorneys are dedicated legal advocates for our clients, supplying each with high-quality advice and services that can help them to properly administer a trust and lower their risk of making a mistake or having a conflict with beneficiaries.
+For all legal matters involving trust administration, reach out to Bradley R. Kirk & Associates, Inc. Our attorneys are dedicated legal advocates for our clients, supplying each with high-quality advice and services that can help them properly administer a trust and lower their risk of making a mistake or having a conflict with beneficiaries.

 If you are interested in learning more about what we can do for you, take advantage of a no-charge initial consultation with us to find out how we can help.
-During this meeting, you’ll have an opportunity to pose questions about how we can handle your situation and offer guidance and services to help you as a trustee.
+During this meeting, you’ll have an opportunity to pose questions about how we can handle your situation and how we can offer guidance and services to help you as a trustee.

 Honesty, Transparency & Accessibility